danburkert/honeycomb/README.md

 engine to use.  run the following commands from the root of the repository:

-`thrift -r --gen cpp -o mysql-5.5.25a/storage/cloud/ hbase_engine.thrift`
+`thrift -r --gen cpp -o mysql-5.5.25a/storage/cloud/ hbase_engine.thrift` `mkdir build`

-`mkdir build`

 `cd build`
 `cmake ../mysql-5.5.25a`
 `make`

 The built plugin will be at `mysql-5.5.25a/storage/cloud/ha_cloud.so`.

 Install Storage Engine Plugin
 -----------------------------
-Move the generate ha_cloud.so into your MySQL installations plugin directory (or alternatively symlink it).
+Move the generated ha_cloud.so into your MySQL installations plugin directory (or alternatively symlink it).
 The following commands will work for a Homebrew MySQL installation:

 `cp build/storage/cloud/ha_cloud.so /usr/local/Cellar/mysql/5.5.25a/lib/plugin/`
 or,
 `ln -s build/storage/cloud/ha_cloud.so /usr/local/Cellar/mysql/5.5.25a/lib/plugin/`